spywhere/JavatarDoc/getting_started.rst

 Getting Started
 ===============

 Welcome you, the new Javatar!
-I will take you through a simple project to help using |J| faster and better suit your workspace.
+I will take you through a simple project to help using |J| faster and better suit your workflow.

 This should take some time since I am going to explain everything you might need to know.
 But in a normal work, you would do all of this in a few minutes.

-At the end of this chapter, we will see a simple application that takes our input and respond to us.
+At the end of this chapter, we will see a simple application that takes our input and responds to us.

 If you are ready, let's begin!